AdriaBaro/adriabaro.github.io/projects/CAI/text.md

 </figure></center>

 ### RESULTS AND CONCLUSIONS
-The project was concluded with a reflection of which points could be improved and faced drawbacks.
-It was learned how an industrial plant is organized and the many different things that must be taken into account.
+In this project, it was learned how an industrial plant is organized and the many different things that must be taken into account when designing an industrial building.
+Also, improving points and faced drawbacks were pointed out.

 ### THE TEAM
 This project was performed with three fellow students of the same degree.
 Each of us was involved in all the parts.